EzraWeller/alchemy-tweetbot/README.md

 ```

 # Deploying
-I recommend hosting on AWS with Docker.
+I recommend hosting on an AWS instance with Docker.